contentful/contentful_middleman/README.md

 cda_query           | Hash describing query configuration.
 See [contentful.rb](https://github.com/contentful/contentful.rb) for more info (look for filter options there).
 Note that by default only 100 entries will be fetched, this can be configured to up to 1000 entries using the `limit` option.
 Example: `f.cda_query = { limit: 1000 }` content_types       | Hash describing the mapping applied to entries of the imported content types use_preview_api     | Boolean to toggle the used API.
 Set it to `false` to use `cdn.contentful.com` (default value).
 Set it to `true` to use `preview.contentful.com`.
 More info in [the documentation](https://www.contentful.com/developers/documentation/content-delivery-api/#preview-api) all_entries         | Boolean to toggle multiple requests to the API for getting over 1000 entries.
-This uses a naive approach and can get rate limited. rebuild_on_webhook  | Boolean to toggle Webhook server.
+This uses a naive approach and can get rate limited.
+When using this, have in mind adding an `order` in your `:cda_query` .
+Default order is `order: 'sys.createdAt'` rebuild_on_webhook  | Boolean to toggle Webhook server.
 Server will run in port 5678, and will be expecting to receive Contentful Webhook calls on `/receive` webhook_timeout     | Integer (in seconds) for wait time after Webhook received for rebuilding.
 Only used if `:rebuild_on_webhook` is true.
 Defaults to 300 seconds

 You can activate the extension multiple times to import entries from different spaces.

 ## Entry mapping

 The extension will transform every fetched entry before storing it as a yaml file in the local